brainstormforce/pre-publish-checklist/readme.txt

 Yes, there is a short list that we've provided within the plugin.
 However, we recommend you to modify it as per your needs.

 == Changelog ==

+= 1.1.2 =
+- Fixed: Resolved an issue with visibility of the publish/update button after WordPress 6.3 update.

 = 1.1.1 =
 - Fixed: Compatibility issues with WordPress 5.5.